L&S Assessment FAQ: Can we use grades as part of our assessment strategy?

 For additional information about using grades, I recommend consulting Barbara Walvoord and Virginia Johnson Anderson's book, Effective Grading: A Tool for Learning and Assessment (Jossey-Bass Higher and Adult Education, 1998).Elaine M. Klein

-Assistant Dean for Academic Programs, L&S
+Associate Dean for Academic Planning, L&S